khanfarhan10/TextSentimentAnalysis/SubmissionReports/WoC-TransformerTextAnalysis-SaiVamsiAlisetti.md

   Integrated streamlit with flask using the requests library of python transforming streamlit as a frontend framework and flask web api as a backend microservice.

   *Pull Requests:*
   * **Streamlit to flask connection #16:** https://github.com/khanfarhan10/TextSentimentAnalysis/pull/16

+* ### Research on dataset and model selection

+  For the dataset my primary selections were Standford Sentiment Treebank or the IMDB Dataset.
+But upon the suggestion from my peers and further research, I have chosen the amazon food reviews dataset since it has a good amount of variance and its a huge dataset.
+  Since the training model was told to be lightweight I chose the distilbert transformer model leveraging the huggingface transformer library.

-* ### Dataset selection and training transformer model
+* ### Training transformer model

-  Trained distilbert model on the amazon food reviews dataset.
+  Training was done in pytorch, and the relevant hyperparameters are included in the training script.
+For more details please look into the training script.

   Training Script: https://colab.research.google.com/drive/1ejVSWQng9chJRoqWprfxTnZnsKAcRFT-?usp=sharing

 ## Objectives in Progress
-* ### Model Training

-  Training distilbert transformer model on amazon food review dataset.

 * ### Key Word Extraction

-  Working on key word extraction and displaying the data visually.
+  Currently, trying to understand the spacy library to use it efficiently for keyword extraction.

 ## Other Objectives